AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/governance.md

 #### Participation
 Aztec's governance voting occurs within the governance contract, and the tokens being utilized must be "locked within governance" i.e., non-transferable.

 Any token holder is able to directly vote via an interaction with the governance contract.
-Specifically, this includes those with locked, noncirculating tokens.
+Specifically, this includes those with locked, non-circulating tokens.

 The current canonical rollup can choose to implement its internal voting however it would like, with the weight of the tokens staked in that instance.
 This is likely to be a majority of voting weight, which we can reliably assume will vote each time.
 Generally this addresses the problems of low token holder participation!
 In the initial instance, we envision a version of the Empire Stakes back, where sequencers are voting during part of their block proposal phases.
 Not all sequencers will win a block proposal/election during the time period of the vote, this leads it to being a randomized sampling of the current sequencer set.